appstract/laravel-elixir-env/README.md

 [![NPM version][npm-image]][npm-url]

-Use .env variables in your Javascript with Laravel Elixir.
+Use .env variables in your Javascript files with Laravel Elixir.
 Currently supports Webpack.